-- At least seven insurers offer short-term plans in Oklahoma.
+- At least eight insurers offer short-term health insurance in Oklahoma.

 Which insurers offer short-term plans in Oklahoma?